Cap-go/docs/self-hosted/auto-update/README.md

 But to make it possible, it is necessary for all of us to do our part, including you 🥹.

-Capgo offer can't suit you, then put your own price and back a bootstrapped Maker [HERE](https://github.com/sponsors/riderx) on your own terms.
+Capgo offer can't suit you, then put your price and back a bootstrapped Maker [HERE](https://github.com/sponsors/riderx) on your terms.

-## Quick install
+## Quick installs

 ```
 npm install @capgo/capacitor-updater